MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

   This kind of symbols are refered to by stimuli that do not refer to functions and thus do not have arguments and return types.
-  Symbols of this kind are not produced by Statecharts but instead used by the events of transitions.
+  While the symbol kind is defined within the Statechart language, symbols of this kind are not defined by Statecharts themselves (thus an extension would be needed ..), but instead used by the events of transitions when imported.

 ### Symbols imported by SC models:

 * SCs import `VariableSymbols`, `FunctionSymbols` and `TypeSymbols`.
   These imported symbol can be used within action or transition bodies.
-  Furthermore, events of transitions can use `FunctionSymbols` or `SCEventDefSymbols`, invariants and pre-/post-conditions can use `VariableSymbols` and `FunctionSymbols`.
+* Furthermore, events of transitions can use `FunctionSymbols` or `SCEventDefSymbols`,

+* Invariants and pre-/post-conditions can use `VariableSymbols` and `FunctionSymbols` (dependent of the invariant language that is actually used).

+  It is notable, that the MontiCore language composition techniques allow Statecharts to import symbols and "transport" them to embedded sublanguages, such that Statecharts themselves including their symbol table infrastructure are rather independently developed.

 ### Symbols exported by SC models:

 * SC models export `SCStateSymbols`.
   For each state defined in an SC, the SC exports a corresponding `SCStateSymbol`.